 On March 7, 2017 the Montgomery County Council passed Bill 42-16, which provides a tax credit for people who are over 65 years of age and who either:

 - Have owned and lived in the dwelling that they own for at least 40 consecutive years, or

 - are retired from one of the United States’ armed forces (Air Force, Army, Coast Guard, Marine Corps, Navy), or are retired from the uniformed services of the National Oceanic and Atmospheric Administration or the Public Health Service, or are retired from the military reserves or the National Guard.
 To meet the Military Retiree requirement, one must be retired from one of these services.
 Being a veteran of a service but not actually having Retired status from that service does not meet the requirements for this tax credit.

 Washington County homeowners classified as 50% – 100% service-connected disabled American veterans (and surviving spouses) may be eligible for real estate property tax credit.
-Click HERE for a copy of the tax credit ordinance.
 Click HERE for the application.